-Music is an important part of the ministry at University Presbyterian Church.
+Music is an important part of our ministry at University Presbyterian Church.
 Allan Andrews is Minister of Music.
 Gregory White is our organist.

-The Chancel Choir is directed by John P. Novak and sings at the 10:30 Worship Service on Sunday mornings from September through May.
-If you are interested in joining the choir please contact John or any choir member.
+The Chancel Choir sings at the 10:30 Worship Service on Sunday mornings from September through May.
+If you are interested in joining the choir please contact the church office or any choir member.

 University Presbyterian Church

 Copyright © 2023 University Presbyterian Church - All Rights Reserved.